zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 Federation Entities publishing this endpoint SHOULD also publish a `federation_resolve_endpoint`.

+## Pagination
+The endpoint supports a pagination mechanism that is in line with the pagination mechanism of the [@!OpenID.FederationExtendedSubordinateListing].
+All consideration of section 3.1 of [@!OpenID.FederationExtendedSubordinateListing] apply, in particular it is noted that a responder implementing pagination MUST ensure consistent ordering is implemented across all returned responses.
+No recommendation is made on which key the ordering is based upon and is left up to the choice of implementations.

 ## Endpoint Location

 The location of the Federation Entity Collection Endpoint is published in the `federation_entity` metadata, using the `federation_collection_endpoint` parameter.